birgit2704/birgit2704/README.md

 April 2023.
 Keep your fingers crossed for me.

 - 👀 I’m interested in finding ways for children to learn effortlessly (especially for subjects they don't like at school).
-I have a son who is my guinea pig whether he likes it or not...
+I have a son who is my test pupil whether he likes it or not...

-- 🌱 I’m currently learning Form Validation, which I find easy and ES6 features of JavaScript, which I find REALLY hard.
-But I am always up for a good challenge.
+- 🌱 I’m currently learning JavaScript Prototypes and Regular Expressions.

 - 💞️ I’m looking to collaborate in the future on Web and App Development.